m-nash/azure-proto-sdk/XmlDocStandard.md

 ```
         /// <summary>
-        /// List the [Resource] for this resource group
+        /// List the [Resource] for this resource group.
         /// </summary>
 ```